 Massage therapy is another forgotten art.
 People view this, acupuncture, and chiropractic as luxury items, when they are the top of my priority list.
 I demand a lot out of my physical body in my career and in training.
 I also do not want my physical body to ever limit me and my abilities.
 It is beyond important that I take care of my physical body.
 Since 2015, I’ve gotten a massage every 2-3 weeks along with acupuncture.

 These past ten weeks were not easy.
 It fact, the first two weeks may have been some of the hardest of my life.
 My mantra those two weeks was simple- be selfish.
 I had to make small decisions every day that would eventually lead to big decisions.
 I took it one day at a time, one decision at a time, and one breath at a time.
 I budgeted my money to make sure I could pay cash for training, chiropractic, acupuncture, and massage.
 With my hard earned money, I paid for these services and I loved every minute of them.
 I was not perfect, but I did not let that stop me or get me down.
 I stayed the course and will continue to stay the course.

 Relating this to BIRTHFIT.
-This is why I started BIRTHFIT over four years ago.
+This is why I started BIRTHFIT years ago.
 I was selfish then and I wanted other women to be selfish as well.
 You have every right to respect yourself.
 We live in a crazy world and it will eat you right up if you are not on your toes.
 You have to be selfish in order to THRIVE.
 We owe it to ourselves to be the best versions of ourselves.
 We owe it to our babies.
 They need us to be the best version of ourselves.
 Our future generations need people of integrity and a fire within their soul.
-BIRTHFIT is not for everyone, but everyone will know when a woman is BIRTHFIT!
+BIRTHFIT is not for everyone, but everyone will know when a person is BIRTHFIT!